data-brain-mind/tutorials/_pages/about.md

 social: false
 ---

-# Data on the Brain & Mind
+# Data on the Brain & Mind Workshop - Blogposts Track
 **Concrete Applications of AI to Neuroscience and Cognitive Science**
 NeurIPS 2025 · San Diego, CA
 Contact: <a href="mailto:data-brain-mind@googlegroups.com">data‑brain‑mind@googlegroups.com</a>

 ---

-# Blogposts Track — Data on the Brain & Mind

 > **This page covers the Blogposts Track only.**
 > For the main workshop information (organizers, speakers, schedule, key dates, etc.) please visit: